Return to Home Page

 The Author Mary L. Bullock

-The family has two major "amateur" historians, Cousin Samuel Pennypacker, governor of Pennsylvania 1903-07 who discovered Jan and wrote several books on Family and Pennsylvania history, and his protege, Cousin Morton Pennypacker, who discovered the identities of Culper Sr. and Culper Jr. of the famous Revolutionary War Spy Ring based on Long Island.
+The family has two major "amateur" historians, Cousin Samuel W. Pennypacker, governor of Pennsylvania 1903-07, who discovered Jan and wrote several books on Family and Pennsylvania history, and his protege, Cousin Morton Pennypacker, who discovered the identities of Culper Sr. and Culper Jr. of the famous Revolutionary War Spy Ring based on Long Island.

 I, and several of my contemporary Cousins, are following in their footsteps.
 See my original research The Dutch Reformed Church & the American Dream.
 America's story through the lense of one family and one neighborhood on Staten Island.

 The Pennebaker Family website -thanks to genealogist and webmaster Bruce Pennypacker- includes information about Pennypacker Mills in Schwenksville PA, our ancestral home which is open to the public, and our Newsletters.
 My articles begin with Volume 22-1 Jan 2023. https://www.pannebakkerfamilyassociation.com/